 Let $m_v = \{v_\ell\}_{\ell=1}^{L}$ be a visual sequence such as a series of generated images or video frames.
 In this sequence $v_\ell$ is the visual element at position $\ell$ and $L$ represents the total length of the sequence.
 Let $E$ be a feature extractor that transforms a visual input into an embedding vector.
 This extractor can be an image encoder such as Contrastive Language Image Pretraining or Self Distillation with no Labels.
 The term sim refers to a similarity function between embeddings and this value is typically determined by cosine similarity.

-We define the Intra-Sequence Diversity as one minus the average pairwise similarity among all unordered pairs in the sequence as follows:
+Intra-Sequence Diversity is defined as one minus the average pairwise similarity among all unordered pairs in the sequence:

-Let $\mathcal{M}_{\mathrm{generations}}$ be a set of multimodal generations and let $|\mathcal{M}_{\mathrm{generations}}|$ represent the total number of items in that set.
-For each generated sample $m$ in the set of generations the term $\mathcal{J}_{m}$ represents the diversity score.
-This score is assigned by a judge model or a human rater or an automatic rater to evaluate the diversity of the output.
-We calculate the aggregated judge based diversity by taking the average of these scores over the entire set of generations to obtain the final diversity score.
+Let $\mathcal{M}_{\mathrm{generations}}$ be a set of multimodal generations, and let $|\mathcal{M}_{\mathrm{generations}}|$ represent the total number of items in that set.
+For each generated sample $m$ in the set of generations, the term $\mathcal{J}_{m}$ denotes the diversity score.
+This score is assigned by a judge model, a human rater, or an automatic rater to evaluate the diversity of the output.
+Judge-based diversity is then aggregated by averaging these scores over the full set of generations, yielding the final diversity score.